 In some cases, you might need insurance even after the end of the initial coverage period.
-In such cases, AIL allows you to extend your coverage period by renewing your policy on a yearly basis.
+In such cases, AIL allows you to extend your coverage period by renewing your policy yearly.
 You will be, however, charged a higher premium by the company due to your age and your increased risk of mortality.

 Whole Life Insurance

 AIL’s whole life plan covers you for a lifetime.
 The policy is set to expire only in the event of your death.
-The only requirement is that the premium should be paid in a timely manner.
+The only requirement is that the premium should be paid on time.

 There is a guaranteed death benefit, which means your family is assured of a large sum of money in the event of your death.
-This is important, especially if you have debts – credit cards, business loan, personal loan, outstanding bills, or even estate taxes.
+This is important, especially if you have debts – credit cards, business loans, personal loans, outstanding bills, or even estate taxes.